enableiot/iotkit-agent/README.md

 ### Configuration

 The `iotkit-agent`, by default, requires only two arguments: IoT Kit username and password.
+There are three ways you can define these information:

+* Hard-coded in to the `start-agent.sh` script
+* Configuration file (cloud.json) in root of the application
+* Environment variables

+#### Hardcoded

+Edit `start-agent.sh` script:

+    export BROKER_HOST_USR="example-user"
+    export BROKER_HOST_PSW="example-password"

+> Not ideal, as this file will be overwritten when applicant is updated.

+#### Configuration File

+Drop configuration file in the root of the `iotkit-agent` application:

+    {
+      username: 'testuser',
+      password: 'password'
+    }

+> The configuration file must be named `cloud.json` and include valid JSON in the above format.

+#### Environment Variables

-You either define these arguments in `start-agent.sh` script, or, define the two environment variables and the `iotkit-agent` will automatically use them:
+Define two arguments as environment variables and the `iotkit-agent` will automatically use them:

     export IOTKIT_AGENT_USR="example-user"
     export IOTKIT_AGENT_PSW="example-password"